Tining123/DemonMarket/README.md

 + Fitler: For SlimeFun Plugin.
 Enable this option to block any items with lore being sold.
 Attention, this might cause the NBT support disable
 + disable-pay: Enable this option to prevent user from paying others by using ess or others plugin.
 + disable-pay-list: Set the paying command you want to block.
++ disable-sell: Enable this option to prevent user from selling others by using ess or others plugin.
++ disable-sell-list: Set the selling command you want to block.

 ## Mathematical Theory
 + TAX=（1 - TaxRate）